voidlotus/ml-subfeature-selection-genetic-algorithm/README.md

-# Machine Learning Sub-Featue Selection with Genetic Algorithm
+# Machine Learning Sub-Feature Selection with Genetic Algorithm

 ## Introduction and Motivation